For Commissioners

 Programme overview

-The structure of a typical programme is outlined below.
+The structure below illustrates a typical format.

 Action Learning & Quality Improvement